Skip to main content

 Abstract

-Collectively, these contributions advance the state of encrypted databases by improving the efficiency of oblivious access mechanisms and broadening the scope of supported secure queries.
-All proposed constructions are implemented and released as well-tested and documented open-source libraries.
+Collectively, these contributions advance the state of encrypted databases by improving the efficiency of oblivious access mechanisms and expanding the range of supported secure queries.

 Advisor